Lapis lazuli is the alternate birthstone for Virgo along with Sapphire and the accepted gemstone for the 7th and 9th year of marriage anniversary.

+Lapis Lazuli is used for more than 6000 years for jewellery and ornamental objects.
+The name ‘lapis’ comes from word pencil in Spanish and ‘azul’ is the Arabian word for blue.
 Lapis Lazuli with deep azure blue colour, often flecked with golden pyrite inclusions, was treasured by ancient Babylonian and Egyptian civilizations.
-Royal people of Egyptian and Babylonian civilisdations of that time also often wore it.
+Royal people of Egyptian and Babylonian civilizations of that time also often wore it.
 Lapis lazuli was widely used by Egyptians for cosmetics and painting.
 Persian legend says that the heavens owed their blue colour to a massive slab of Lapis upon which the earth rested.

 Lapis Lazuli is a gemstone usually compared to stars in the sky.
 This gemstone occurs in various shades of blue with some qualities being speckled with white calcite and some with yellow pyrite.
 The finest Lapis Lazuli is even blue colour with little or no staining from other elements.

 Lapis Lazuli has high intensity and can open many of the chakra centers.
 This must be done only with love in the heart and comprehension in the mind and wisdom in soul.
 The stone is said to increase psychic abilities.
 Lapis lazuli eliminates negative emotions.
 Lapis is said to be a cure for melancholy and for certain types of fever.
 It relieves sore throat pain.
-This stone is traditionally believed to increase mental clarity, virility, and calm.
+This stone is traditionally believed to increase mental clarity, virility and calm.
 Lapis Lazuli is energy focuser for teachers, lecturers and speakers.
 It successfully enhances creative self-expression.
 It is believed to be useful in relieving depression and promoting spirituality.
 Lapis Lazuli is also powerful during meditation.